davidxmoody/davidxmoody.com/src/posts/2015-05-25-publishing-my-first-npm-package.md

 ## Implementation

-I'm not going to an extensive walkthrough of the code.
+I'm not going to give an extensive walkthrough of the code.
 If you are interested, you can [view the source code here](https://github.com/davidxmoody/metalsmith-broken-link-checker/blob/master/src/index.coffee).
 It's a relatively concise 93 lines of CoffeeScript (with lots of comments and about half of that being taken up by configuration options).

 Here is a quick overview of what the program does: